joshuachoy/BT3103-Prototype/README.md

-# Panduh by Team Pikachu (BT3103)
+# Project name: Panduh by Team Pikachu (BT3103)
-A free and comprehensive platform to learn Python’s Pandas library through real-word business problems faced by a multitude of industries.
+Description: A free and comprehensive platform to learn Python’s Pandas library through real-word business problems faced by a multitude of industries.

 Below are some steps to take in order to deploy our website.
 - Note that Steps 1 to 3 are to be completed before forking our project from Github.